jd-anderson/Coreset-meta-RL/README.md

-# Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for the Model-free LQR
+# Coreset-Based Task Selection for Sample-Efficient Meta-Reinforcement Learning

-This repository includes the Python codes to implement the experimental results of the following paper:
+This repository includes the Python codes to implement the numerical validation of the following paper:

-1) L. F. Toso, D. Zhan, J. Anderson, and  H. Wang (2024).
-[Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for the Model-free LQR](https://github.com/jd-anderson/MAML-LQR/blob/main/MAML_LQR_technical_report.pdf)
+1)  D. Zhan, L. F. Toso, and J. Anderson (2024).
+[Coreset-Based Task Selection for Sample-Efficient Meta-Reinforcement Learning]()

 ## Instructions